YOU HAVE ALL THINGS IN CHRIST (Part 1)

 Find out in the second part of this piece!

-Prayer: My Dear Heavenly Father, thank You for blessing me in Christ with everything that I will ever need in this life.
-Dear Holy Spirit, teach me how to appropriate all things that are mine in Christ and through Christ, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for blessing me in Christ with everything that I will ever need in this life to live a godly life.
+My Dear Holy Spirit, teach me how to appropriate all things that are mine in Christ and through Christ, in Jesus’ name.
 Amen.